A

 Matcha

-Finely ground green tea powder praised for its higher concentrated value of nutrients as one ingests the whole tea leaf and not just the brewed water.
+green tea powder praised for its higher concentrated value of nutrients as one ingests the whole tea leaf and not just the brewed water.

 Microbeads